dcnsakthi/solnarc/redis/node/README.md

    ```

 ## Expected Output
-The application will connect to Redis, set a key `foo` with the value `bar`, and log `bar` to the console.
+The application will connect to Redis, set a key `owner` with the value `nsakthi`, and log `nsakthi` to the console.